 - Click OK to confirm and Restart windows.

 In the next login, Windows 10 should automatically reinstall the video adapter driver and hopefully, the black screen will disappear.

 In addition visit the device manufacturer’s website, from there download and install the latest available graphics driver for your PC.

 Disable Fast startup

-Some other users report on Microsoft forum, Disabling the fast startup feature helps them to fix the Black screen problem.
-While in Safe Mode you can Disable the fast startup feature following steps below.
+Some other users report on the Microsoft forum, Disabling the fast startup feature helps them to fix the Black screen problem.
+While in Safe Mode you can Disable the fast startup feature following the steps below.